 In a nutshell, content marketing is simply creating and using useful, compelling, problem-solving online content to attract and convert prospects into paying customers.

-Content can be created using a variety of mediums and platforms, such as video, audio, eBooks and whitepapers, webinars and live-stream video, presentations and more.
+Content can be created using a variety of mediums and platforms such as video, audio, eBooks and white papers, webinars and live-stream video, presentations and more.

 Digital Marketing Idea 8: Outreach and influencer marketing

 That being said, its growth in popularity has been phenomenal in the digital marketing world.

 So what is influence marketing anyway?